 For years many cynics believed it was Marilyn’s lucky misfortune that she passed from the scene when she did.
 In spite of the disgustingly lucrative cottage industry developed as a result of her death—unchallenged counts range from 500 to 1,000 books have been written about her—it had been assumed she’d forever live in the annals of movie history as one of its cleverest cookies who knew her limits and how to maximize them.
 To the disinterested, maybe.
 For those seeking the unanswerable, time and multiple readings and re-viewings and temptation if not need to tear down myths have altered that belief.
 At peak, she remains among the highest ranking symbols of Hollywood sex; at end a life lesson, a hopeless grotesque mired in space cadet self-sabotage.
 Her growing emotional wreckage and fretfulness as impenetrable walls kept her agents, advisers and lawyers closed off, movie executives and directors seething, the pharmacists on call.
 Inevitably the worst became manifest: the industry, the press and the public started vicious nitpicking, assigning degrading epithets, broadcasting lay diagnoses predicated on two previous suicide attempts.
 The most calculated bombshell miscalculated our tolerances.
 Unlike Liz’s endurance through scandals, Marilyn hadn’t much discernible inner-fortitude nor a sustained cadre of support.
 No family, few trustworthy friends.
 Cliché, her fate seemed destiny: those formative years in childhood were foundation on which various latent distresses were built; strains of filming activated additional anxieties and disturbances related to her constant fear of inadequacy requiring sedatives; highly publicized private relationships with husbands and other men triggered more extreme levels of anguish and increasing use of heavy-duty barbiturates.
 (And downing them with booze.)
 With years of legal drug abuse, there’s no doubt she knew she was “addicted”—equal to the dirtiest of forbidden words back then.
 Oxymoronic but standard practice in the 50s and 60s: as with other big stars enabled by those seeking help from, including the studios, she’d detox and then return home or arrive on the set with new miracle pills.

 Whatever the design by Marilyn, aided and abetted by addiction, the eventually ruinous imagery as every man’s fantasy piece of ass led to the last public meltdown.
-Leave it to conspiracy nuts and sexologists to concoct fresh stupidities over the L.A.
+While leaving it to conspiracy nuts and sexologists to concoct fresh stupidities over the L.A.
 Times printing excerpts of tape recordings made during her sessions with psychiatrist Dr. Ralph Greenson, in which she claims wanting to break off her romance with Robert Kennedy, trying to enlist JFK to assist in the breakup, and that she had a one night fling with Joan Crawford.
-Without confirmation to back up the claims, we may tend to accept the possibility of them by the circumstantial evidence that her therapy culminated in what was both malpractice and a career blunder causing consequential reaction—her singing Happy Birthday to JFK at Madsion Square Garden.
+Or swallowing the latest gossip, from Fred Laurence Guiles’s 2020 Norma Jean, that on July 20, 1962 she reportedly entered Cedars of Lebanon Hospital in L.A. under an alias to undergo an abortion, with mere inference of either John or Bobby Kennedy as the father, tho, as an aside, the author teases she had been sleeping with other men during the same time frame.
+Without confirmation to back up the claims, we may tend to accept only the possibility of them by the circumstance that her therapy culminated in what was both malpractice and a career blunder causing consequential reaction—her singing Happy Birthday to JFK at Madsion Square Garden on 5/19/1962.
 In a flesh-colored gown literally sown on her, in ultra tramp bouffant, loaded on a Doctor Feelgood injection, she was psychiatry’s safest unrecoverable—a slinky zombie sacrificed before blame could be attached to pharmaceutical roulette.
+She attended this brash despite having called in sick at Fox so as not to continue filming Something’s Got to Give; she was fired on 6/7/1962.
 Nearly all those who said they knew Marilyn called her smart, including Arthur Miller.
 Yet it would be the playwright who’d straightforwardly thumbnail what everyone else surmised—“she wasn’t smart enough to survive.”